A Guide to GDPR and the Event Industry

 Although GDPR covers all of Europe, each country can introduce their own law to augment it.
-In the UK, for instance, the Data Protection Act 2018 was also introduced on May 2018 to replace the Data Protection Act 1998.
+In the UK, for instance, the Data Protection Act 2018 was also introduced in May 2018 to replace the Data Protection Act 1998.

-- Reporting – In the event of security breach, the ICO and all the people affected should be informed within 72 hours.
+- Reporting: in the event of security breach, the ICO and all the people affected should be informed within 72 hours.

-- Request for transparency – Individuals have the right to file a Subject Access Request (SAR) so they can see the kind of data you have on them.
+- Request for transparency: individuals have the right to file a Subject Access Request (SAR) so they can see the kind of data you have on them.
 This should come at no cost.
 They also have the right to have their data removed, transferred, or object to how their data is processed.

 How does GDPR Impact Corporate Event Management?

-One of the key reasons why GDPR came into force is because previous legislation just doesn’t properly cover the nuances of the internet, social media and other modern data collection technologies.
+One of the key reasons why GDPR came into force is because previous legislation just doesn’t properly cover the nuances of the internet, social media, and other modern data collection technologies.

 In the events industry, we are affected by GDPR in the following ways:

-- Collecting sensitive information – We gather attendee names, contact details, employment information, gender, disabilities, and dietary preferences—all of which are sensitive in nature and can be used for criminal purposes in the hands of the wrong people.
+- Collecting sensitive information: we gather attendee names, contact details, employment information, gender, disabilities, and dietary preferences—all of which are sensitive in nature and can be used for criminal purposes in the hands of the wrong people.

-- Data-driven marketing – With data-driven marketing starting to be crucial for meetings and events, you need to understand the kind of information you are allowed to collect and what to do with it.
+- Data-driven marketing: with data-driven marketing starting to be crucial for meetings and events, you need to understand the kind of information you are allowed to collect, and what to do with it.

 Organisers have to be aware of the stipulations of this law as it completely changes how you will gather, process, and protect information of EU residents, especially in the use of marketing and personalisation.